Sarah Long talks about her new novel, A Year in the Château and why she loves to write in the library.

-Laura Purcell tells us how she was inspired to write spine chiller The Silent Companions and what we can expect from her dark and wild new novel, The Corset.
+Alison MacLeod tells us how she came to write Unexploded and what we can expect from her next book, and shares her passion for libraries.

 Beth Morrey tells us about her debut novel, uplifting and life-affirming 'coming-of-old-age' story Saving Missy.